FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Create a wire

-A wire is a multi-edge line and can be created from a list of edges or even a list of wires   *
+A wire is a multi-edge line and can be created from a list of edges or even a list of wires:

 ```python